About Moorland Food Bank

 Hugh is a semi-retired Director of an engineering consultancy, working at home with occasional visits to London.
 He has lived in Dulverton since 2022 with his wife Tandra and cat Mo, having identified this area as clearly the best place to live between Taunton and Exeter.
 His mum was brought up in The Quantocks, and he has numerous relatives across Somerset.

-Roz Matthews – Trustee and Secretary
+Roz Matthews – Trustee, Secretary and Volunteer Co-Ordinator

 Roz, originally from North London, moved to Devon in 2023 via Hertfordshire.
 She worked in Estate Agency for approximately 20 years.
 She still visits friends and family regularly in London.
-She is now a Landlord and Volunteers for Moorland Foodbank & Mid Devon Mobility.
+She is now a Landlord and Volunteers for Moorland Food Bank & Mid Devon Mobility.

 Ian Matthews – Trustee